Mohammad Syfkhan, Eric Chenaux and More to Play This Year's Dig That Treasure! Festival | The Quietus

 Dig That Treasure!
 Festival has announced its return to London this May.

-The following evening sees experimental pop duo Able Noise and enigmatic minimalist project Jemima, as well as DNA?
-AND?, a group composed of young people with Down Syndrome and professional musicians from Oslo’s improv scene.
+The following evening sees performances from experimental pop duo Able Noise and enigmatic minimalist project Jemima, as well as DNA?
+AND?, a group comprised of young people with Down Syndrome and professional musicians from Oslo’s improv scene.

-3 May features the much-loved guitarist Eric Chenaux, joined by the Scottish folk musician Harry Górski-Brown – among the most essential of the current wave of artists offering forward-thinking takes on traditional material.
-That night also features Belgium’s Ensemble Irsahm making their first appearance outside their home country.
-Formed of musicians from Créahmbxl (Création et Handicap Mental) and IRSA (Royal Institute for the Deaf and Blind), the group reinterprets the music of Saint-Saens, Hildegard von Bingen, Bach and more.
+The third day features the much-loved guitarist Eric Chenaux, joined by the Scottish folk musician Harry Górski-Brown – among the most essential of the current wave of artists offering forward-thinking takes on traditional material.
+That day’s programming also features Belgium’s Ensemble Irsahm making their first appearance outside their home country.
+Formed of musicians from Créahmbxl (Création et Handicap Mental) and IRSA (Royal Institute for the Deaf and Blind), the group reinterpret the music of Saint-Saens, Hildegard von Bingen, Bach and more.

 Don’t Miss The Quietus Digest